 With the option of disposable diaper recycling at hand, the soiled nappy has never looked so good.
 The U.K.’s first facility for recycling dirty diapers and other absorbent hygiene products (AHP) was opened in West Bromwich in September 2011.
-Knowaste LLC. uses cutting-edge technology to recycle disposable diapers, feminine hygiene, and adult incontinence products.
+Knowaste LLC. uses cutting-edge technology to recycle absorbent products such as disposable diapers, feminine hygiene, and adult incontinence products.
 The facility offers its solutions to local authorities, baby and childcare centers, hospitals and nursing homes, and washroom management companies.

 The company is currently developing Knowaste at Hayes 180, an ambitious project located close to London.
 The site will handle at least 36,000 tons of AHP waste a year, according to the company. helping the area reduce waste and reach its ambitious aims.